-4. Don’t get cross while trying to convince them to eat
+4. Don’t get cross while trying to convince someone to eat

 5. Arrange the food on the plate

 You may need to experiment with different sizes, textures and flavours of food to see which the person responds to the best.
 Here are some tips to help you change it up.

 - Think about what types of food they have always enjoyed in the past.
 Give these to them as often as possible and put it on the plate with another food right next to it

 6. Praise the food